 If you’re a Harry Potter fan and you’ve ever been to Kings Cross station, then you will have definitely been to the Platform 9 and 3/4 shop.
 This place is absolute heaven for anyone who’s into Harry Potter, I could spend an absolute fortune.
 When it’s busy (as it was when we went on Sunday), you may have to queue to get in to the shop.
 It’s best if you visit first thing in the morning or later on in the evening.

 There’s also a photo opportunity next to the shop, where you can pose with a luggage trolley and pretend you’re actually going through to Platform 9 and 3/4 yourself.
 The queue was massive this weekend, but I did get a photo when I was passing through on my way back from Paris in 2015.

 House of MinaLima

-If you hop on the Piccadilly Line from Kings Cross and get off at Leicester Square and then walk for a couple of minutes to Greek Street, you will find the House of MinaLima.
+For the House of MinaLima, Hop on the Piccadilly Line from Kings Cross and get off at Leicester Square.
+You will then need to walk for a couple of minutes to Greek Street.
 House of MinaLima is an exhibition and shop of the graphic art of the Harry Potter films.
 There’s plenty of things to look at, I took loads of photos when I went.
-I especially liked the selection of Weasleys Wizard Wheezes prints and the Hogwarts letters coming out of the fireplace.
+I especially liked the selection of Weasleys Wizard Wheezes prints as seen in the above photo.
+Another favourite was the Hogwarts letters coming out of the fireplace.
 There are a lot of prints for sale if you fancy treating yourself.
-It’s just around the corner from the Palace Theatre too, so you can pop in between the shows like I did.
+They range in price too, so there’s something for every budget.
+It’s just around the corner from the Palace Theatre, so you can pop in between the shows like I did.